 Use your timer!
 If you don’t have a phone stand, there are plenty of DIY options (like binder clips or plastic credit cards or gift cards you no longer need).
 And if you’re not taking an on-the-fly nude, Ava suggests treating this process like a “photo shoot” and doing plenty of takes.
-She adds that “mindful cropping,” too, is your friend.
+She adds that “mindful cropping” is your friend.

 On this note, it’s generally not advisable to include your face in your nudes if you plan to send them to someone.
-And whatever the case, remember to send and save all your photos securely: Password-protected photo apps are good for this, and if you’re sharing your pictures, consider doing so via private text, rather than a DM on a third-party app.
-And when it comes to private photos, safety comes first — make sure you trust the person you’re sending your photos to wether or not your face is in the picture.
-It can be risky to send pictures to strangers, or people you’ve just met.
+And whatever the case, remember to send and save all your photos securely: Password-protected photo apps are good for this, and if you’re sharing your pictures, consider doing so via private text rather than a DM on a third-party app.
+When it comes to private photos, safety comes first — make sure you trust the person you’re sending the photos regardless of whether your face is in the picture.
+It can be risky to send pictures to strangers or people you’ve just met.

-And even if your face isn’t in the photo, Violet, another friend, suggests doing your hair and makeup anyway; it’ll help you feel more confident.
-Jane, meanwhile, recommends putting on some body oil, too: “Your skin will look hydrated and catch that warm light better.”
-She also suggests looking up inspiration from “people who have a similar body type to you.
-Practice and copy thier angles.”
+Even if your face isn’t in the photo, Violet, another friend, suggests doing your hair and makeup; it’ll help you feel more confident.
+Jane, meanwhile, recommends putting on some body oil: “Your skin will look hydrated and catch that warm light better.”
+She suggests looking up inspiration from “people who have a similar body type to you.
+Practice and copy their angles.”

 On that note, why don’t you get going?
-Perhaps you could take a cue from Harry Styles and throw on a pair of fishnets and loafers, or simply drape yourself in a mess of string lights and throw on a beret.
-And if you’re holed up with a partner, ignore most of this advice and have them photograph you.
+Perhaps you could take a cue from Harry Styles and throw on a pair of fishnets and loafers or simply drape yourself in a mess of string lights and throw on a beret.
+If you’re with a partner, ignore most of this advice and have them photograph you.
 I guarantee it’ll be much more fun than doing a puzzle.